top of page

 I earned a BFA in graphic design and spent my early professional career working for ad agencies, newspapers and corporations.

-I primarily paint in acrylic and illustrate in graphite, charcoal and pen/ink.
-I love to paint and illustrate all subjects.
-The world is full of interesting things from landscapes to people.
-My approach has been to study the interaction between lights and darks.
-I have discovered that there is much beauty in the darkness which is also a philosophy that I follow in life.... answers are sometimes revealed in the shadows.
+I primarily paint in acrylic and gouache.
+I love to paint interesting subjects from landscapes to still life.
+My approach has been to study the interaction between light and dark.
+This is also a philosophy that I follow in life.... answers are sometimes revealed in the shadows.

 Q & A Artist Interview